Sample roll-out

 - Variance dominates session-level outcomes.
 High-tier Keno can produce 100-round drawdown streaks before the first sizeable hit.

-- The Keno strategy math says no pick pattern, tier choice, or betting system beats the house edge regardless of brand.
-The conditional-probability framework is laid out in the conditional-probability framework.
+- The Keno math says no pick pattern, tier choice, or betting system beats the house edge regardless of brand.
+The conditional-probability framework is laid out in the mines-grid conditional-probability piece.

 - Auto-bet at high round counts on any brand is an exposure multiplier.
 Yeet Keno auto-bet (if exposed) has the same risk profile.

 - If gambling has stopped being fun, Yeet's newer-brand status does not change the situation.
-Free, confidential help: GamCare and BeGambleAware. our player-protection limits page lists brand-side limits worth setting.
+Free, confidential help: GamCare and BeGambleAware. our self-imposed limits page lists brand-side limits worth setting.

 - The honest stance: Yeet Keno is a reasonable Keno build for exploration play; the bankroll-discipline rules are unchanged.